 What do I need to apply?

-- Submit a completed application form and $65 application fee.
+- Complete the online application and pay the $65 application fee.

 - Take the Placement Exam at a designated National University location.

 *Note: Students requesting information should contact International Admissions for details regarding the application process.

 ELP Placement Exam